Do you need travel insurance? Ask anyone who has had to use it and they emphatically say ‘yes’!

 My stupidity didn’t end there though since I then left my passport in the seat pocket on the plane.
 I only realized after I was already halfway to my friend’s hotel.
 After 24 hours I was reunited with my passport again.

-Frantic phone calls to World Nomads, my travel insurance company, reassured me that if I did not get the passport back, the costs would have been covered.
+Frantic phone calls to my travel insurance company, reassured me that if I did not get the passport back, the costs would have been covered.
 Ironically my insurance was going to expire that exact same day and to cut costs I had decided not to renew.
 I quickly changed my mind and extended my travel insurance.

 My Bag Went Missing